nextflow-io/nextflow/docs/process.rst

   }

-A process may contain five definition blocks, respectively: directives, inputs, outputs, when clause and finally the process script.
+A process may contain six definition blocks, respectively: directives, inputs, outputs, when clause, stub and finally the process script.
 The syntax is defined as follows:

 ::